 Kambala’s early learning centre cares for approximately 100 girls and boys aged between 6 months and 4 years.

+Hampshire House is located within Kambala’s campus on the corner of Tivoli Avenue and Bellevue Hill Road in Sydney’s Rose Bay.
 Our centre operates from 7.30am–6.00pm, 48 weeks per year.
 We are closed for four weeks from mid-December until mid-January as well as all public holidays.
 Parents maintain an agreed pattern of attendance, for a minimum of two days per week.
 Casual days may be available on request.

 Hampshire House has three main areas:

-Our nursery allows for hands-on play and learning experiences for eight babies (aged 6 months to 2 years).
+Our Nursery allows for hands-on play and learning experiences for eight babies (aged 6 months to 2 years).
 There is a separate cot room for sleeping.

 Our Toddler Room is for children between 2 and 3 years.
 Children interact, learn and engage in both small and large groups with a focus on open-ended, child-directed learning.